Dirac Delta Regression: Conditional Density Estimation with Clinical Trials: Experiments

-Since we know the exact ground truth for each sample with the simulated data, we evaluated the algorithms with the true MISE loss in Equation \eqref{eq_loss1} (not just up to a constant) as averaged over the datasets.
+We evaluated the algorithms with the MISE loss in Equation \eqref{eq_loss1} as averaged over the datasets.
 We summarize the results in Figure \ref{fig_synth}.
 DDR achieved the lowest average MISE scores across all four model types (Figure \ref{fig_synth:type}) and all variable numbers (Figure \ref{fig_synth:vars}).
-Moreover, DDR outperformed FC-KRR to a significant degree (t=-3.89 p=1.04E-4).
+Moreover, DDR outperformed FC-KRR to a significant degree (t=-9.57, p<2.2E-16).
 Every other pairwise comparison was also significant at a Bonferonni corrected threshold of 0.05/6 according to paired t-tests.
-FC-Lasso performed the worst, since the linear Lasso is generally not a consistent estimator of the conditional density.
+FC-Lasso performed poorly, since the linear Lasso is generally not a consistent estimator of the conditional density.
+NFE performed the worst because deep learning usually requires large sample sizes inaccessible to most RCTs.
 We conclude that DDR achieves the best performance on average across a variety of situations.

 \textit{Real Data.} We next ran the algorithm on 40 real observational datasets downloaded from the UCI Machine Learning Repository with sample sizes ranging from 80 to 666.
+We downloaded as many pre-processed UCI datasets we could find with tens to hundreds of samples in tabular format.
+Predicting from observational data is equivalent to having one treatment value $T=0$ and predicting $f(Y(0) | \bm{X})$.
 Note that we can only compute the MISE loss up to a constant with the real data because we do not have access to the ground truths.
 We therefore computed Equation \eqref{eq_DDR:loss_empiric} with 10-fold cross-validation and then averaged over the folds for each dataset.
-Since we cannot compare the loss values between datasets, we ranked the values from 1 to 6 instead.
-We summarize the results in Table \ref{table_real} of Supplementary Material \ref{app_real}.
+Since we cannot compare the loss values between datasets, we ranked the values from 1 to 7 instead.
+We summarize the results in Table \ref{table_real}.
 DDR achieved the lowest average rank across all datasets as shown in the last row.

-We conclude that the results with the real observational data replicate the results with the synthetic data.
+We repeated the above procedure with 7 clinical trial datasets downloaded from the National Institute of Drug and Alcohol (NIDA) Data Share.
+We computed the MISE rank for each value of $T$.
+DDR again achieved the lowest average rank as seen in Table \ref{table_CT}.
+We conclude that the results seen with both the real observational and clinical trial datasets replicate the results seen with the synthetic data.